mozilla/firefox-browser-architecture/text/0006-architecture-review-process.md

   * Open-ended
   * Made available to the the team prior to the review so they can prepare answers

 4. The chair or reviewer convenes a review meeting.
 The discussions of this meeting should be carefully minuted.
-The meeting comprises:
+  * The meeting comprises:
     * The team making the proposal
     * The reviewer (and chair if used)
     * Other senior engineers who will provide valuable input
+  * A suggested agenda for the review meeting:
+    * Short opening statement by the team on the current state of play
+    * Discussion of Questions and Answers (see 3. above)
+    * A step back to discuss if the proposal is right in the wider context

 The review meeting should be a discussion of the issues, but should avoid feeling pressured to make a decision.
 The goal is to understand the issues raised by the question(s) and the background from the review packet, and to add to it wisdom from the people at the review.
 The meeting may decide to alter the questions and undergo a subsequent review.
 We should be very open about conversations that happen after the review meeting.